ibm-cloud-docs/vmware-service/vmaas/vcda-adding-deleting-private-ep.md

 # Adding and deleting private instance endpoints with VCDA
 {: #vcda-adding-deleting-private-ep}

 Where VMware Cloud Director Availability (VCDA) is enabled, {{site.data.keyword.cloud}} provides a public endpoint for each cloud zone in the region that has at least one resource pool.
 Public endpoints are read only and cannot be deleted.
-You can request instance endpoints for private connections for an extra charge.
+You can request instance endpoints for private connections for an additional charge.

 For multitenant virtual data centers, both public and private endpoints are available by default, read-only, and cannot be deleted.
 {: note}